aiven/devportal/docs/products/kafka/howto/monitor-logs-acl-failure.rst

 Aiven for Apache Kafka supports the definition of users and access control lists (ACL) to allow and limit producer and consumer rights at topic level.
 You read more about ACLs permission in the :doc:`dedicated documentation <../concepts/acl>`.

-In cases of ACLs problems, a ``io.aiven.kafka.auth.AivenAclAuthorizer`` is generated.
+In cases of ACLs problems, an error ``io.aiven.kafka.auth.AivenAclAuthorizer`` is generated.
 The following log patterns can also be used to set up alerts checking for failed authentication and ACL evaluation.

 Failed producer